What is Zeebe?

 If that’s the case, how can we ensure visibility of workflows and provide status and error monitoring?
 How do we guarantee that overall flows always complete, even if single microservices fail?
 Or how do we at least recognize that a flow is stuck so we can go in and fix it?

-Zeebe is an open-source workflow engine for microservices orchestration that provides:
+Zeebe is a free and source-available workflow engine for microservices orchestration that provides:

 - Visibility into the state of a company’s end-to-end workflows, including the number of in-flight workflows, average workflow duration, current errors within a workflow, and more.